 Consciously work for Camp Winnarainbow to be a Safe Space for our staff and campers who have been marginalized by systems and society.

-Safe Space is where our community members who have been marginalized can express, interpret and connect over shared experiences of marginalization and struggle as a community without fear of repercussion or interruption from/caretaking those who benefit from privilege.
+A Safe Space is where our community members who have been marginalized can express, interpret and connect over shared experiences of marginalization and struggle as a community without fear of repercussion or interruption from/caretaking those who benefit from privilege.

-A Safe Space recognizes that narratives, trauma and lived experiences are NOT the same for people who experience marginalization and for people who benefit from privilege.
+A Safe Space recognizes that narratives, trauma, and lived experiences are NOT the same for people who experience marginalization and for people who benefit from privilege.

 A Safe Space is where people who have been marginalized are NOT forced to do the labor of education for people who benefit from privilege.

-Camp Winnarainbow asks for a commitment from all of our staff that we each engage in our own personal education and work in combatting harmful attitudes, beliefs, language and prejudices.
-Come ready to Camp Winnarainbow to engage in dialogue, co-creation and learning!
+Camp Winnarainbow asks for a commitment from all of our staff that we each engage in our own personal education and work in combating harmful attitudes, beliefs, language and prejudices.
+Come to Camp Winnarainbow ready and willing to engage in dialogue, co-creation and learning!